-Are you suffering from symptoms of Ulcerative colitis or Crohn's disease?
+A re you suffering from symptoms of Ulcerative colitis or Crohn's disease?
 Is your disease still active?
-If so, the Baylor Scott & White IBD Center has a number of ongoing research studies that may benefit you.
+If so, the Baylor Scott & White Center for Inflammatory Bowel Diseases has a number of ongoing research studies that may benefit you.

-The Center conducts clinical trials of medications that hold the promise of improving the health of patients with Ulcerative Colitis or Crohn's Disease.
+BSW Center for Inflammatory Bowel Diseases conducts clinical trials of medications that hold the promise of improving the health of patients with Ulcerative Colitis or Crohn's Disease.

 A Multicenter, Randomized, Double-Blind Study to Evaluate Higher Versus Standard Adalimumab Dosing Regimens for Induction and Maintenance Therapy in Subjects with Moderately to Severely Active Crohn's Disease and Evidence of Mucosal Ulceration